fpereiro/lite/readme.md

 The phrase "keep it simple, stupid" is singularly unhelpful.
 To say that to a software developer is like saying to a composer: "keep it beautiful, hack".
 Simplicity is the emergent result of a grounded and laborious process of software development.
 It is the end result, not the means to that result.

 For that reason, I'd rather say instead: "keep it concrete, smart one".
 You have to be quite smart to develop software; this is not an empty compliment, but a fact.
-If you rprofession consists of building and maintaining complex logic that interacts with vastly more complicated systems also made of logic, you rely on your wits just to earn your keep.
+If your profession consists of building and maintaining complex logic that interacts with vastly more complicated systems also made of logic, you rely on your wits just to earn your keep.

-Unfanciness is vulnerable, because you cannot hide behind a burst of concepts that momentarily confuses others.
+Liteness is vulnerable, because you cannot hide behind a burst of concepts that momentarily confuses others.
 You are exposing yourself, your concepts, and because you are trying to make yourself and your software as simple and understandable as possible, it is much easier for others to spot your mistakes.

-Unfanciness is not popular, because it induces vulnerability in those who practice it.
+Liteness is not popular, because it induces vulnerability in those who practice it.

-But unfanciness lifts the weight of confusion from your shoulders.
+But liteness lifts the weight of confusion from your shoulders.
 It lets you walk towards clarity.
 And even if you take many hits, because you are such an exposed target, every hit can make you grow.
 Isn't that the point, anyway?
 Try to follow the path that makes you correct in the long run, rather than the one that reduces the chance of you being found out wrong in the short term.

 ## Question this!